foldcat/oasync/README.md

 	time.sleep(1 * time.Second)
 }
 ```
-Unsafe in this case doesn't mean it will cause segfaults,
+`unsafe` in this case doesn't mean it will cause segfaults,
 instead, it comes with performance panelity.
 Avoid this as much
 as possible.